-- Our patient’s report revealed high impact in genes that impact recovery from exercise.
-We, therefore, recommend gentle exercises, massage and stretching, to help support recovery while still ensuring enough activity to boost dopamine levels and help modulate inflammation.
+- Our client’s report revealed high impact in genes that control recovery from exercise.
+We, therefore, recommend gentle exercises, massage, and stretch, to help support recovery while still ensuring enough activity to boost dopamine levels and help modulate inflammation.

 - Additionally, we could recommend zinc, vitamin A, vitamin C, and hydrolyzed collagen to help with joint health as well.

-- We recommended relaxation techniques to support our patient’s ability to manage stressful situations at work.
-The patient’s mood and behavior pathway revealed a higher sensitivity to stress.
-We added a supplement like L-theanine (naturally found in tea and mushrooms) to help increase levels of GABA, serotonin, and dopamine to help balance neuro-chemicals.
+- We recommended relaxation techniques to support our client’s ability to manage stressful situations at work.
+The client’s mood and behavior pathway revealed a higher sensitivity to stress.
+We added a supplement like L-theanine (naturally found in tea and mushrooms) to help increase GABA, serotonin, and dopamine levels to help balance neuro-chemicals.

-- After doing some further testing we find that our patient has low levels of plasma Vitamin D and decided to add a supplement as the genetic results indicate genetic impact in vitamin D metabolism.
+- After further testing, we found that our client has low levels of plasma Vitamin D and decided to add a supplement as the genetic results indicate a genetic impact in vitamin D metabolism.

-Helen is one of our real clients, named Helen to protect her identity.
-She is a middle-aged woman who presented to our service with a history of moderate perimenopausal symptoms, including hot flashes, hair loss, skin dryness, weight gain, often experiencing sadness and mood swings.
-She works in the legal industry and is constantly exposed to a fast-moving work environment, which produces some level of stress on her.
-The symptoms have intensified recently and has not been sleeping well, which is leaving her without the energy she needs to achieve the high-performance her team expects from her.
+Helen is one of our current clients, named Helen, to protect her identity.
+A middle-aged woman presented to our service with a history of moderate perimenopausal symptoms, including hot flashes, hair loss, skin dryness, weight gain, and often experiencing sadness and mood swings.
+She works in the legal industry and is constantly exposed to a fast-moving work environment, which produces stress on her.
+The symptoms have intensified recently, and she has not been sleeping well, leaving her without the energy she needs to achieve the high performance her team expects from her.
 She is desperately looking to improve her health.

-1. Methylation is highly impacted by Helen’s genes: Methylation is not just responsible for how we repair genetic material, but also how we make energy, respond to stress, handle inflammation, how well our cells detoxify, and how our brain chemistry works.
+1. Helen’s genes highly impact methylation: Methylation is not just responsible for how we repair genetic material, but also how we make energy, respond to stress, handle inflammation, how well our cells detoxify, and how our brain chemistry works.

-2. Blood Pressure is highly impacted by Helen’s genes: Blood pressure indicates how hard the heart is working in order to pump blood around the circulatory system, and is used as a measure for confirming good health.
+2. Helen’s genes highly impact blood Pressure: Blood pressure indicates how hard the heart is working to pump blood around the circulatory system and is used to confirm good health.
 High blood pressure can cause damage to blood vessels, delicate tissues in organs, and systems in the body.
-Genetic variance impacts the ability to contract and relax blood vessels and balance fluid volume within them.
+Genetic variance impacts the ability to contract and relax blood vessels and fluid balance volume within them.

-3. Mood and behavior are highly impacted by Helen’s genes: Genetics affects her ability to manufacture and balance chemicals in the brain that are necessary to manage mood, anxiety, depression, addiction, and related behaviors.
+3. Helen’s genes highly impact mood and behavior: Genetics affects her ability to manufacture and balance chemicals in the brain necessary to manage mood, anxiety, depression, addiction, and related behaviors.
 In addition, diet and lifestyle choices impact brain chemicals and may require adjustment.

 We recommended the following:

-1. We helped her create a diet including foods high in B-complex vitamins and magnesium e.g. leafy and cruciferous vegetables (raw), avocados, citrus fruits, legumes, poultry, eggs, nuts, and seeds.
+1. We helped her create a diet that includes foods high in B-complex vitamins and magnesium e.g., such as leafy and cruciferous vegetables (raw), avocados, citrus fruits, legumes, poultry, eggs, nuts, and seeds.